cardillan/mindcode/doc/syntax/FUNCTIONS-60.markdown

 ## Instruction `Draw`

 Add an operation to the drawing buffer.
-Does not display anything until `drawflush` is used.
+Does not display anything until Draw Flush is used.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#draw)